Understand and Overcome Intimacy Avoidance

 What is Intimacy Avoidance?

 When this pattern is active, you might keep interactions intellectual, practical, or light.
 You may value autonomy strongly, feel crowded by emotional needs — yours or others’ — or experience a sudden urge to withdraw just as connection deepens.
-The nervous system stays oriented toward maintaining space.
+Your nervous system stays oriented toward maintaining space.

 If you're asking yourself "do I avoid intimacy?", common signs include: